A new call to VCs

 Security products that run on open source like Linux are the next bet.
 Open source works because of its flexibility and configurability and it can be upgraded with some features one can’t put in the software.
 The open source parade isn’t just about open source technology being used.
 It’s a matter of survival.
 This year Venture capitalists see development of security products revolving around open source.

 “Most products are being developed for enterprise application.
 Most of these companies are not just building these enterprise applications but are bringing these applications to open source.
 Since it’s ability to secure application by being in open source, we are really getting to see newer products.
 There are new applications everywhere and what's deployed on security,” says Winblad.

 “We have seen some great open source technology.
 We saw some great work being done on it.
 So lets see what happens this year,” says Sim.
 As open source software has a smaller amount of legacy exposure to carry forward, they are not vulnerable to attacks; hence they make for better security technology.
 VCs are seeing lot more work on this technology in this arena.

-“There continues to be interest in very high quality companies that redress problems and now it’s great time to be entrepreneurs.
+Startups are always looking at being bought or acquired based solely on the merits of possessing technologies that can defy threats.
+“I would say there continues to be interest in very high quality companies that redress problems and now it’s the great time to be entrepreneurs.
 The shift will come not by entrepreneurs but by which entrepreneur comes out with the best solutions and ideas and that addresses the securities in the market place.
 The VCs will be driven by very best the entrepreneurs are giving,” says Sim.